 Did you say your vows in front of a beautiful flower arch or whatever creative idea you had (or found on Pinterest)?
 Next up will be the wedding reception where you could use the same ceremony backdrop without anyone complaining, I promise!
 Fortunately, there should be at least one good hour between the wedding ceremony and the wedding reception so people from the staff can move the backdrop during this time.

-Do you recognise this foliage circles?
+Do you recognize these foliage circles?
 It’s the same decor the couple had during their Coombe Lodge wedding ceremony!
 It made such an impact, especially on the white wall!
-What an effective idea of making the most of your decor, right?
+What an effective idea for making the most of your decor, right?

-Make sure there’s some spare flowers / props in case something does actually happen and the staff can quickly fix or improvise.
+Make sure there are some spare flowers/props in case something does actually happen and the staff can quickly fix or improvise.

 Photo Booth Backdrop

 Last but not least -once the dinner has been served and people are ready to hit the dance floor, why not have the same backdrop turn into a photo booth corner?
-You could obviously hire Mad Hat Photo Booth who are always open to any new ideas and suggestion or you could make your DIY photo booth corner.
+You could obviously hire Mad Hat Photo Booth who is always open to any new ideas and suggestions or you could make your DIY photo booth corner.

 We’d suggest the first option (without being biased) as you’ve probably already saved a bit on the decor with having moved the backdrop!
 Nothing beats having a proper photo booth to bring the party up a notch!